-Applications submitted without the admission fee will not be processed..
-It is important that these deadline dates are met to ensure admission in the appropriate semester.
+Applications submitted without the admission fee will not be processed.
+It is important that deadline dates asmentioned in the application are met to ensure admission in the appropriate semester.
 Applications for admission to a degree program for the summer session are at the discretion of the department administering the program.